pawkw/tokenizer/readme.md

 Token_Buffer.config offers access to tokenizing flags:
 - skip_white_space: peek will not return whitespace.
-- include_EOF: The end of file is marked for the sake of tracking position.
-The setting skip_EOF can be set to False to include them in the token stream.
+- skip_EOF: The end of file is marked internally for the sake of tracking position.
+The setting skip_EOF can be set to False to include these tokens in the token stream.
 This is handy for files that have ignored preamble.

 Example program:
 ```python